No Contact: The Right Way & The Wrong Way

 The first thing is to determine if you are really ready to leave.
 It seems like a very simple point, but there needs to be a real, mature commitment that leaving is the right thing to do (assuming you have a choice) and that you are serious about it - not just testing the waters.

-The second thing is to accept that when you leave a relationship (or are spurned), the most important thing for you is to get over the x-partner and move on to the next phase of your life.
+The second thing is to accept that when you leave a relationship (or are spurned), the most important thing for you is to get over you "ex" partner and move on to the next phase of your life.

-Without a doubt, ending of the relationship with one that you love is heartbreaking.
-It is for every one.
+Without a doubt, ending of the relationship with someone who you love is heartbreaking.
+It is for everyone.
 But, no matter how difficult or incomprehensible it is, it doesn't change the realities above.

 Now "No Contact" makes sense